overthink/circlet/README.md

 JettyAdapter.run(app)
 ```

-Circlet is a Scala web application library heavily inspired by Clojure's
+Circlet is a Scala web application library heavily inspired by the brilliant
-[Ring](https://github.com/ring-clojure/ring).
-If we're truthful, it's largely a port of Ring.
+[Ring](https://github.com/ring-clojure/ring) from the Clojure world.
+If we're
-Its main feature is that it allows (forces) you to write your application as a function
+truthful, it's largely a port of Ring.
+Its main feature is that it allows
-of type `Request => Response`.
-It also abstracts away the details of the underlying web
+(forces) you to write your application as a function of type `Request =>
-server.
+Response`.
+It also abstracts away the details of the underlying web server.

 As with Ring, middleware functions are used for adding reusable bits of functionality to
 applications.
 Circlet includes some useful middleware like parameter parsing,